Best Cave Diving Destinations - Bluewater Dive Travel

 Visibility: Up to 100 feet (30m).

-Non-Diving Activities: Sipadan is a protected island and access ashore is not allowed.
+Non-Diving Activities: Sipadan is a protected island, and shore access is prohibited.
 The neighboring islands offer resort-style activities such as watersports, spas, nature walks, and time spent on the beach.

 Required Skill Level: Intermediate to Advanced with a cavern certification.

-Some of the best dive sites in Gozo are suitable for all levels of diver, such as Cathedral Cave (also known as Blue Dome).
+Some of the best dive sites in Gozo are suitable for all levels of divers, such as Cathedral Cave (also known as Blue Dome).
 This submerged vault is entered through a crack in a near-vertical wall at 16 feet (5m).
-An air pocket inside attracts striking rays of light to pierce the gloom before a field of boulders leads the way out towards the blue ocean beyond.
+An air pocket inside attracts striking rays of light to pierce the gloom before a field of boulders leads the way out toward the blue ocean beyond.
 Another unique spot is the Inland Sea, beginning in a landlocked lagoon on the far west of the island.
-Divers follow an impressive 260 feet (80m) tunnel out towards the sea, exploring crevices and caves full of dark-loving critters on the way.
+Divers follow an impressive 260-foot (80m) tunnel out towards the sea, exploring crevices and caves full of dark-loving critters along the way.
 Gozo's most famous site is the Blue Hole at Dwejra.
 At a maximum depth of 46 feet (14m), the hole boasts a large cavern on one side and an archway out to the sea on the other.

 gozo diving scuba diving gozo malta